The 12 Best Tools to Check the Quality of Your Blog Posts

 However, it isn't foolproof, as sophisticated AI models can produce content that closely resembles human writing.
 Despite its limitations, the classifier serves as a helpful tool for identifying potential AI-generated content and raising awareness about the presence of AI-generated text in various online contexts.

-ChatGPT Classifier
+Chatgpt Classifier

 I used it on some content that was generated in ChatGPT, and it detected it as "Very likely to be AI written".
 I used it on one of the articles I wrote next, and it said "Very unlikely to be AI written".